-response to Executive Order 157, the Division of Consumer Affairs has issued Administrative
+On May 28, 2021, the Division of Consumer Affairs issued

 The New Jersey Board of Massage and Bodywork Therapy licenses massage and body work therapists and massage and body work therapist employers.

 - protect the health, safety and welfare of the people of New Jersey;

 - regulate the practice of massage and body work therapy; and